dPhoeniixx/android_challenges/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-**Developed through the power of Allah ﷻ by his servant, Sayed Abdelhafiz.**